24 Best Website Feedback Tools for 2025

 - Holistic view of customer needs and preferences

-Pricing: Starts at $699/month on an annual plan.
+Pricing: Starts at $899/month on an annual plan.

-Hubspot Survey Tools allow you to collect valuable customer feedback for the products, services, or experiences that your business provides.
+Hubspot Survey Tools allow you to collect customer feedback directly within the HubSpot ecosystem.

 Key features:

-- Diverse survey types: CES, CSAT, customer loyalty surveys, and other custom surveys with a wide range of question types
+- Diverse, custom survey types: CES, CSAT, customer loyalty surveys, and other question types

 - Multi-channel distribution (email, website, other channels)